spacewalk01/yolov9-face-detection/README.md

 ```

 ## Pretrained Model
 - Download the pretrained yolov9-c.pt model from [google drive](https://drive.google.com/file/d/15K4e08lcZiiQrXmdsnm2BhcoNS3MOMmx/view?usp=sharing).
-Note that this model was trained on wider dataset for 240 epoches.
+Note that this model was trained on the WIDER dataset for 240 epochs.

 ## Data Preparation